-- 9.5.5 Monitor the effect of significant legislative change; - 9.5.6 As part of a consultation process, review Council policies that impact or have relevance the Agreement.
+- available to employees for the purposes of receiving and giving information; - 9.5.5 Monitor the effect of significant legislative change; - 9.5.6 As part of a consultation process, review Council policies that impact or have relevance the Agreement.
 This may include policies or procedures that may impact people management decisions as raised by employees, employee's representatives or Council. - 9.6 The WACC will meet regularly (as required) and at least once every six months.